Skip to content ↓

 Many students stay with us beyond GCSE and join our on-site sixth form.

-Initially our programmes of study were predominantly A Levels although more recently we have been able to offer an increasing selection of vocational courses.
-New for 2023 is the T Level in Digital Design and Production which we have been successful in applying for.
-We will be offering this qualification on-site in a new purpose-built facility with state of the art, industry standard equipment.
+Initially our programmes of study were predominantly A Levels although more recently we have been able to offer an increasing selection of vocational courses and the T Level in Digital Design and Production which we have been successful in applying for.
+All qualifications are taught on-site by specialist subject teachers.

 The courses we offer have been carefully selected to reflect students' prior attainment and strengths as well as their personal education and career aspirations.
-Combined with bespoke careers advice, personal development sessions, work experience opportunities and guidance, we focus heavily on ensuring all students have some form of progression into the next stage in their lives.
+Combined with bespoke careers advice, weekly personal development sessions, work experience in Year 12 and weekly enrichment opportunities we focus heavily on ensuring all students have some form of progression into the next stage in their lives.

 Students who do not achieve GCSE Grade 4+ in English and/or Maths have resit lessons built into their study programme.

-Additional information on our sixth form provision is available via the Sixth From tab above.
+Additional information on our sixth form provision is available via the Sixth Form tab above.

 Curriculum Maps - info for parents